UBC-DSCI/introduction-to-datascience/README.md

 #### Bibliography
 - do not put "et al" or "and others"; always use the full list of authors, BibTeX will choose how to abbreviate
+- read https://trevorcampbell.me/html/bibtex.html and make sure our bib follows this convention

 #### Naming conventions
 - K-means (not $K$-\*, K means, Kmeans)